Hypfer/WiFiFanCon/berry/Readme.md

 **Note**:
 If you don't need all four fan headers, don't configure their GPIOs.
-The amount of configured Counter GPIOs controls how many Fans will show up in the Web and via MQTT.
+The amount of configured PWM GPIOs controls how many Fans will show up in the Web and via MQTT.
 Make sure that your IDs configured in Tasmota start at 1 and don't skip any number.
 Also, keep in mind that the FAN1 header doesn't strictly have to be PWM/Counter 1 in Tasmota.